CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](images/sqlmii1.png "Confirm")

-1. On the next page that opens up, read the Microsoft Privacy statement and then click on **Next button** to proceed with the deployment.
+1. On the next page that opens, read the Microsoft Privacy statement, and then click on **Next button** to proceed with the deployment.
 You can click on the privacy statement link to view the terms and conditions if you want to read through it.

    > **Note**: You will also see a **Required tools** table under the terms and conditions line.
 These tools are required to deploy the Azure Arc enabled Azure SQL Managed Instance.
 You don't have to worry about the installation of any of those tools because we have already installed these required tools for you.